 Those previous efforts have provided an important foundation for this Master Plan and the Steering Committee is grateful to these earlier efforts and hopes this effort will continue to help the Association continue to thrive for generations to come.

 Key Findings and Trends

 Throughout the Master Planning process, several key findings and trends emerged that informed the development of the goals, objectives, and actions.
-These items are summarized below.
+These items are summarized on the following pages.